adriancarriger/angularfire2-offline/README.md

 ## How it works

  - While online, Firebase data is stored locally (as data changes the local store is updated)
- - While offline, local data is served if available
+ - While offline, local data is served if available, and writes are stored locally
- - On reconnect, Observables update app with new Firebase data
+ - On reconnect, app updates with new Firebase data, and writes are sent to Firebase
  - Even while online, local data is used first when available which results in a faster load

 ## License